bythebug/PicSort-iOS-App/README.md

-# Sort Pic
+# PicSort

-**Sort Pic** is an iOS application designed to help you manage and sort your photos efficiently.
+**PicSort** is an iOS application designed to help you manage and sort your photos efficiently.
 The app allows you to swipe through your photo library, keeping or deleting photos with ease.
 It supports multiple filtering categories and provides a smooth, animated swipe experience similar to Tinder.

 ## Features